- Home

 Preschoolers can participate in gymnastics and climbing classes at the Kindness Foundation - formerly known as YMCA Christchurch.
 These classes are designed to help develop motor skills, confidence and body awareness while having lots of fun incorporating dance, song and games.

 Nettabury is adapted netball for ages 2 to 5 years.
-These are fun mornings of movement on Sundays (10 to 11am) at Ngā Puna Wai.
+These are fun mornings of movement on Sundays (10 to 11am) at Ngā Puna Wai during term time.

 The Christchurch City Council provides the following recreational activities for under fives:

-Baby Rhymes from the Christchurch City Libraries is designed to help with language acquisition, develop memory skills, encourage baby to make new sounds and expands vocabulary.
+Baby Rhymes from the Christchurch City Libraries is designed for parents to help with language acquisition, develop memory skills, encourage baby to make new sounds and expand vocabulary at home.
 Rhymes also involve tactile play and massaging which:

-Waimakariri Storytimes and Babytimes offers regular session that encourage learning through a love of reading with stories, rhymes, music and movement, and run during school terms.
+Waimakariri Storytimes and Babytimes offers regular sessions that encourage learning through a love of reading with stories, rhymes, music and movement, and run during school terms.

 Mainly Music is a fun music group for parents or primary care givers to enjoy together with their young child.
 Children develop gross and fine motor skills, language, imagination, mathematical and pre-reading skills as well as socialising with others during these morning sessions.